Society-In-Shadow/ExpressedRealms/ExpressedRealms.Repositories.Characters/Readme.md

 ## Repository
 The repository itself should be an internal sealed class, that has a public interface.
 There should be a static dependency class that connects them that external callers can call.
+All method calls will be suffixed with "Async" if appropriate.

 ## Using Results Return Type

 ### Handling Error Types
 All failure types will have an associated class to deal pass back.
 It will allow the API layer to specifically deal any specific errors.
 They will:

 They Will: